Disclosing Lending Practices to Reduce Discrimination

 As Congress expanded the scope and depth of this transparency system, the data gained wider use.
 Advocacy groups used mortgage lending data to document constraints on credit in their communities and to negotiate new mechanisms for low-income lending with individual banks.
 Broad-based community reinvestment task forces in Washington, Rhode Island, New Jersey, and Michigan forged partnerships among community organizations, lending institutions, and state and local governments to address access problems.
 Investigative reporters, financial analysts, and intermediaries used the information to document pervasive patterns of discriminatory lending and the exodus of banks from low-income neighborhoods.
 In 1988, for example, the Atlanta Journal-Constitution reported on widespread redlining in that city in “The Color of Money,” a series of articles that received extensive national attention.
 The same year, the Detroit Free Press published a series describing lending discrimination in the Detroit area.
 In 1992, the Boston Federal Reserve conducted a study that concluded that race had a strong influence in lending decisions.
 The study received broad media coverage, confronting banks with discrimination allegations from a particularly authoritative source.

 The accuracy and scope of disclosed lending data also continued to improve.
 Disclosure became more frequent, data quality increased, more financial institutions were required to report, and data were collected and distributed electronically.
-After the successes of the 1990s, community organizations and regulators turned their attention to the sub-prime market and to predatory lending, a practice in which vulnerable minorities were offered higher-interest mortgages and less-favorable terms than other borrowers.
+After the successes of the 1990s, community organizations and regulators turned their attention to the sub-prime market and to predatory lending, a practice in which vulnerable borrowers were offered higher-interest mortgages and less-favorable terms than others.
 In 2002, mortgage lending disclosure rules were amended to require banks to disclose not only the disposition of loan applications but also mortgage prices.
 Beginning in 2004, lenders were required to report data on loan pricing for loan originations in which the annual percentage rate exceeded the yield of comparable Treasury securities by a specified amount.
 These new data allowed intermediaries such as the National Community Reinvestment Coalition and the Association of Community Organizations for Reform Now to document disparities in access to credit and press for measures to address predatory lending.
-Also researchers identified patterns of pricing discrimination and some concluded that, although it is difficult to separate the effect of HMDA from other regulations, mortgage disclosure might have contributed to expanding lending for minorities.
+Also, researchers identified patterns of pricing discrimination and some concluded that, although it is difficult to separate the effect of HMDA from other regulations, mortgage disclosure might have contributed to expanding lending for minorities.
 Regulators used the expanded information to enforce fair lending laws.
 In 2005, the Federal Reserve incorporated these new data into their statistical strategies for identifying potentially discriminatory institutions that warranted closer regulatory scrutiny.
-In 2009, a GAO report found that banking regulators referred over 100 lenders to the Department of Justice for possible violations of fair lending law.
+In 2009, a GAO report found that banking regulators referred over 100 lenders to the Department of Justice for possible violations of fair lending laws.
+Beginning in 2008, lenders could submit data electronically, which was more secure and efficient than submission via e-mail or CD-ROM.
+The 2010 Dodd-Frank Act introduced a significant change when it put the newly created Consumer Financial Protection Bureau (CFPB or Bureau) in charge of rulemaking, supervision of financial institutions' HMDA compliance, and enforcement of consumer protection laws.
+The CFPB was structured as an independent agency to educate consumers, respond to their complaints, and research measures to promote fairness in consumer-financial industry interactions.